samyzaf/pycirc/README.md

   * Google Colaboratory notebook from:
     * https://samyzaf.com/pycirc/pycirc.ipynb
-    * You may copy this notebook to your space and use it with Google Colaboratory or a a local Jupyter notebook
+    * You may copy this notebook to your space and use it with Google Colaboratory or a a local Jupyter notebook.